tarantool/shard/README.md

 Shading lua module for [tarantool 1.6](http://tarantool.org).
 API:
 * init - connect to all shards
 * check_shard - check that instanse is correct after init
+* single_call - call opretarion for given space and server
 * request - base function to execute database operations with shard
 * insert
 * select